Choosing a time and attendance system for small business

 Plus, you’ll get alerted when an employee is late for a shift.
 You can even see in your Homebase dashboard who is late the most often, and who consistently shows up on time the most.

-Homebase also integrates with your payroll software, workforce scheduling software, and even your POS software, making it easy for managers to process payroll and employees to schedule shifts and claim tips.
+Homebase also integrates with your payroll software, workforce scheduling software, and even your POS software, making it easy for managers to process payroll, paid time off, paid sick leave, and time-off requests.

 The software also prevents early clock-ins and unnecessary labor costs by blocking certain tasks and allowing you to run reports.
 Employees can even stay up to date by checking their hours and pay in real time.